What Is Zollinger-Ellison Syndrome?

 What Are the Complications of Zollinger-Ellison Syndrome?

 A person who has Zollinger-Ellison syndrome may have only one gastrinoma or may have several.
-Approximately one-quarter of ZES patients also have a genetic (inherited) disorder known as "multiple endocrine neoplasia type 1," which causes tumors in the pituitary and parathyroid glands.
+Approximately 25% to 30% of ZES patients also have a genetic (inherited) disorder known as "multiple endocrine neoplasia type 1," which causes tumors in the pituitary and parathyroid glands.

 What Are the Symptoms of Zollinger-Ellison Syndrome?